Become a Gold Member!

 In 2030, Kunstnernes Hus will celebrate its 100th anniversary.
 After a century of showcasing relevant and innovative contemporary art, the building faces a major challenge: its rehabilitation is urgently needed, but also costly.

-With our Gold Membership, you now have the opportunity to support us – today and for the next hundred years.
+With our Gold Membership, you now have the opportunity to support us – today and for the next century.

-- Free entry to all our exhibitions for 100 years (from the date of purchase)
+- Free admission to Kunstnernes Hus for 100 years

 Become a Gold Member